1. How do I find information about scholarships?

 13. Is there a spring admission?

 Most of the Estonian universities offer intake only once a year with studies starting in autumn.
 As a result, most of the education institutions start their school year in September (or at the end of August).
-There are a few exceptions such as Estonian Business School and Estonian Entrepreneurship University of Applied Sciences, that have intake twice a year.
+There are a few exceptions.
+We recommend also going through the websites of Estonian universities

 14. Can I transfer my previous credits?